164 RE100 companies have made a commitment to go '100% renewable'. Read about the actions they are taking and why.

 BMW Group is a German automobile, motorcycle and engine manufacturer with a global market.
 Aspiring to be the most sustainable company in the automotive industry, the business is intensifying its efforts to produce more electricity in-house and source locally generated renewable energy.
 BMW is committed to procuring 100% of electricity from renewable sources for its operations and has an interim target to source more than two thirds of its electricity from renewables by 2020.

 BROAD Group is a Chinese developer of air conditioning units, combined cooling-heating-power projects, fresh air systems, and factory-made sustainable buildings, with products in more than 80 countries.
-The company has a RE100 commitment to source 100% of all its operations by 2025.
+The company has a RE100 commitment to source 100% renewable electricity for of all its operations by 2045.

 BT’s purpose is to use the power of communications to make a better world.
 As one of the world’s leading communications services companies, BT serves the needs of customers in the UK and in more than 170 countries worldwide.
 BT has put sustainability at the heart of its business, and its 2020 goals include ambitions to procure 100% renewable electricity globally.

 CaixaBank is Spain’s leading bank by market share, operating in retail banking and insurance, while also holding investments in international banks and prominent services companies.
 The bank is among the most sustainable in the world according to the Dow Jones Sustainability Index, and also received a 100A score in the CDP’s ‘The Climate A List’.
-It has a goal of becoming carbon neutral and sourcing 100% renewable electricity by 2018.
-Around 98% of all the electricity consumed by CaixaBank is already from renewable sources.
+It has a goal of sourcing 100% renewable electricity by 2040.
+Around 99% of all the electricity consumed by CaixaBank is already from renewable sources.

-Coca-Cola Enterprises manufactures, markets and distributes Coca-Cola products in Western Europe.
+Coca-Cola European Partners manufactures, markets and distributes Coca-Cola products in Western Europe.
 The company has committed to power all of its operations with 100% renewable electricity by 2020.

 Colruyt Group is a Belgian retail corporation, consisting of a family of sister companies including the Colruyt stores.
 The group employs over 28,000 people.
 Colruyt Group has put the environment at the heart of its business model by generating renewable energy, by making its product range more sustainable, and by the maintenance of a sustainable personnel policy .
 The company has already met its RE100 goal of sourcing 100% renewable electricity.
 Now it aims to achieve 100% self-produced renewable electricity by 2020 – and is already 25% of the way there.